Epsilon Persei

 The primary component of this system is a massive star with 12–16 times the Sun's mass and near eight times the radius of the Sun.
 It was chosen as an MK spectral standard for the class B0.5III, making it a giant star that has evolved away from the main sequence.
 It has also been classified as a main sequence star, reflecting its evolutionary state near or slightly beyind the end of core hydrogen fusion.
 Component A is radiating over 28,000 times the Sun's luminosity from its outer envelope at an effective temperature of 26,500 K. This gives the star the blue-white hue that is typical of B-type stars.
 It is also a Beta Cephei variable star with a primary pulsation period of 0.1603 days, or 6.24 cycles per day.
 It may have multiple pulsation frequencies.

 Epsilon Persei has several resolved companions listed in multiple star catalogues: component B is a 9th-magnitude A2 main sequence star 9 " away and considered to be a common proper motion companion although they are too far apart for any orbital motion to be observed; component C is a 14th-magnitude background star about 80 " away; and HD 275984 163 " away is thought to be another common-proper-motion companion.

+In Sámi culture, Epsilon Persei is part of Sarvvis (or Sarvva), the reindeer or moose, a large constellation in Cassiopeia, Perseus, and Auriga.
+Sarvvis is pursued by the hunter Fávdna, the star Arcturus.
+While the word Sarvvis refers to a male reindeer, it is described as keeping its antlers during winter, which only female reindeer do.
+The Sámi word for a female reindeer is Áldu.
+The IAU Working Group on Star Names approved the name Áldu for ε Persei A on 25 December 2025, and it is now so entered in the IAU Catalog of Star Names. δ Persei A, was given the proper name Sarvvis.